 You don’t want to find yourself in a stagnant relationship where you’re not being challenged and the environment fails to promote growth.
 Is he/she all talk and no action?
 What’s their 5-year plan?
 Can you see that they’re working to achieve the goals they speak of?
 Just make sure you’re not infatuated with who you want them to be and are actually seeing them for who they are.

 I really hope this helps someone eliminate the fuck boys and gals in their lives before things get too deep.
-And, remember, we don’t have to experience hurt, heartbreak or trauma in order to find or experience love.
+And, remember, we don’t have to experience hurt, heartbreak or trauma in order to find or experience love as a prerequisite of some sort.